 Everything in your resume reflects your professional image of who you are, your capabilities and what benefits you bring to the company that hires you.
 So be sure to go through every word of your resume and get prepared to answer questions on all the accomplishments, job duties and skills you’ve listed on your resume.

 Know your resume in-depth to add power to your job search and to enable you to get to the interview stage very quickly.
 Maintain the same consistent professional image in all further interactions with the recruiter and the interview team.
 To do this, you need to foresee all questions or objections they may raise about your resume and respond in a professional way that completely satisfies their queries.

 It is through your resume and your interactions that the recruiter and the interviewers get a glimpse into your professional capabilities.

 So you need to be comfortable with every line and word you’ve presented in your resume and then present the same outlook in all future communications with them.

-If you need a hand with anything or have any additional questions, be sure to leave them below and I’ll get back to you with my suggestions.
+If you need a hand with anything or have any additional questions, send me an email or message in my FB page.